 Soybean seedling blights have the potential to cause losses in Missouri soybean fields every year.
 The specific seedling blights that occur and their severity vary with the environmental conditions each season.
-With the changes in weather patterns this spring and soybean planting delayed in much of the state because of wet soil conditions, it is difficult to predict which, if any, seedling blights may occur or may cause significant problems this season.
+When checking stands this season, it is important to take into account soil conditions and environmental stress as well as checking for seedling diseases.

 Pythium and Phytophthora are favored by wet conditions and are more likely to be serious problems when wet conditions exist at or just after planting.
 Rhizoctonia and Fusarium are not as restricted by soil moistures and soil temperatures but still need some moisture to initiate infection.
 Macrophomina phaseolina grows best at temperatures between 82-95°F. Infection of seedlings with Macrophomina is most likely to occur if conditions of high soil temperatures and low soil moisture exist during the first two to three weeks after planting.